Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/ProtocolMethods.md

 ## Introduction

-Azure SDK clients provide an interface to Azure services translating library calls to REST requests.
-The schematized body in the request or response we will call the message body of the REST API.
+Azure SDK clients provide an interface to Azure services by translating library calls to REST requests.

-There are two different ways this message body can be exposed in the Azure SDK client:
+The schematized body in the request or response, known as the message body, can be exposed in the Azure SDK client one of two ways:

 Most Azure SDK Clients expose methods that take ['model types'](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-model-types) as parameters, C# classes which map to the message body of the REST call.
-Those methods can be called '**standard model methods**',
+Those methods can be called here '**standard model methods**',

 However, some clients expose methods that mirror the message body directly.
-Those methods are called '**protocol methods**', as they provide more direct access to the REST protocol used by the client library.
+Those methods are called here '**protocol methods**', as they provide more direct access to the REST protocol used by the client library.

 ### Pet's Example